rggs/rggs.github.io/index.md

 <img class="profile-picture" src="profile.png">

 Hi!
-I'm a senior at Villanova University and will be graduating in May 2021 with a B.S. in Astrophysics and Mathematics and minors in Physics and Business.
+I'm a machine learning researcher at Booz Allen Hamilton.
+I graduated from Villanova University with a B.S. in Astrophysics and Mathematics and minors in Physics and Business.

 If you'd like to see more of my code, please visit [my GitHub](https://github.com/rggs/)